hashicorp/consul/website/source/docs/agent/http/session.html.markdown

 There is more documentation on sessions [here](/docs/internals/sessions.html).
 Sessions must be associated with a node and may be associated with any number of checks.

-The create endpoint expects a JSON request body to be PUT.
+The create endpoint expects a JSON request body to be `PUT`.
 The request body must look like:

 ```javascript